 Houses, settlements, and cattle are always removed from the solo board from top to bottom.

-If the Wise Eminence wanted to build a structure but there is none left on His board, He would immediately earn 10 victory points instead.
+If the Wise Eminence wanted to build a structure but there are none left on their board, they would immediately earn 10 victory points instead.

 Placing cattle